pivotal-cf/docs-pks/vgpu.md

 NVIDIA Virtual GPU (vGPU) enables multiple virtual machines (VMs) to have simultaneous, direct access to a single physical GPU card, using the same NVIDIA graphics drivers that are deployed on non-virtualized operating systems.
 With NVIDIA vGPU, multiple consumers can share scarce GPU hardware resources, using them more efficiently.

+NVIDIA vGPU is enabled by the following drivers:

+- A GPU manager driver (host driver) installed on the ESXi host
+- A guest driver installed on each worker node VM that uses vGPU

   ![vGPU Architecture](images/vgpu_architecture.png)

 ## <a id="prereqs"></a> Prerequisites